 It seems simple enough.
-Buy a ticket, then travel from A to B, but every country’s mass transport system has different features, and Britain’s is no exception.
+Buy a ticket, then travel from A to B, but every country’s mass transport system has different features, and British trains no exception.
 A Brit by birth, I lived outside the country for years before moving to London for work.
 Suddenly, I had to get to grips with the quirks of train travel in the UK, both for work and leisure.

-It was very frustrating, and I made mistakes.
+I have to tell you that travelling in Britain by train was very frustrating, and I made plenty of mistakes.
 I also wasted time and spent far more than I needed to at first, all because I didn’t know a few basic facts about how train travel in the UK works.
+But, it’s not all doom and gloom, and it’s not true that all British trains are terrible (despite what you may hear).

 Train Travel in the UK Really Works (Warts and All)